Expansion of ESA's Scout Program: SOVA-S Mission Led by OHB Czechspace Selected for Further Development

 Brno, May 21, 2026

-Following a ten-month evaluation, the SOVA-S Earth observation mission, led by OHB Czechspace, was selected by ESA as one of two missions to move on to the next phase of development.
+The SOVA-S satellite mission, led by OHB Czechspace, has been selected by ESA’s Earth Observation Program Board as one of two missions to proceed to the next development phase, following a rigorous 10-month evaluation.

-The objective of the SOVA-S mission is to conduct near-global, daily observations of atmospheric gravity waves in the upper mesosphere and lower thermosphere (~80–120 km).
-These waves play a crucial role in the dynamics of the high-altitude atmosphere.
-By improving the parameterization of these processes in climate and space weather models, the mission is expected to enhance forecasting capabilities for the middle and upper atmosphere.
+The SOVA-S mission will deliver near-global, daily observations of atmospheric gravity waves in the upper mesosphere and lower thermosphere (~80–120 km).
+These waves play a key role in atmospheric dynamics at high altitudes.
+By improving the parameterization of these processes in climate and space-weather models, the mission is expected to enhance forecasting capabilities for the middle and upper atmosphere.

-The data collected will contribute to a better understanding of extreme weather phenomena and improve the positioning accuracy of GNSS systems, which is particularly important for aviation.
+The resulting data will contribute to a better understanding of extreme weather phenomena and support improved GNSS positioning accuracy, which is critical for aviation.

 Media Contact: